-Have you ever hit a bump and feel like your car bottom has direct contact with the road and your vehicle experiences excessive jolts?
+Have you ever hit a bump and felt like your car bottom has direct contact with the road and your vehicle experienced excessive jolts?
 This is because your shock absorbers or shocks are completely worn out.
 Worn-out shock absorbers can damage your undercarriage.

 Shock absorbers dampen the impact when your drive over bumps.
 The constant bumpy ride could knock loose the bracket components under your vehicle.
 Contact a professional mechanic to have your vehicle shocks replaced to avoid this damage.

 If you spend time driving in the country or on gravel or back roads, this damage can easily happen.
 Rocks and other road debris can cause holes, dents, and cracks in your undercarriage.

 Your oil pan can be punctured or your muffler can be ripped loose from your undercarriage.
 You can also run into large debris which can get into your tires and can also cause damage to the brake system